JVC Diamond Series 120Hz LED TV – Product Profile Review

 The DM65USR features a full-array, LED back-lit display with local dimming, which will give this display increased contrast, better black level and shadow detail reproduction.
-The LED array consist of 32 zones.
+The LED array consists of 32 zones.

-This set does not contain a true smart TV platform.
-So there are no built in apps such as Netflix or Amazon Instant.
+This set does not contain a truly smart TV platform.
+So there are no built-in apps such as Netflix or Amazon Instant.
 Instead, it uses the included Roku media stick to stream up to 1080p (no 4K) content to the TV.
 The Roku stick will give you access to your favorite apps and channels including the two mentioned above, along with many others such as YouTube, Hulu Plus, Pandora, ESPN, HBOGO, Disney and PBS just to name a few.

-The DM65USR is HDMI 2.0 and HDCP 2.2 compliant which means it will except 4K copy protected video signals.
-However, the this set does not contain a built-in HEVC decoder (H.265).
-This means this TV will not process 4K streaming video from Netflix or Amazon Instant.
+The DM65USR is HDMI 2.0 and HDCP 2.2 compliant which means it will accept 4K copy-protected video signals.
+However, this set does not contain a built-in HEVC decoder (H.265).
+This means this TV will not process a 4K streaming video from Netflix or Amazon Instant.